markguinn/silverstripe-email-helpers/README.md

 Contains replacement Mailer object that utilizes PHPMailer to send e-mail via SMTP instead of php's mail() function.
 Optionally, TLS can be enabled for secure communication with the SMTP server and a charset for the e-mail encoding can be specified.
-Any embedded CSS, and a specified external CSS file, are inlined into the HTML.
+In addition, embedded CSS, plus a specified external CSS file, can be inlined into the email's HTML.

 Also includes a drop-in replacement for the Email class called StyledHtmlEmail.
 If used with HTML emails it allows you to include a style